sonic-net/SONiC/doc/stream-telemetry/stream-telemetry-hld.md

 ```

 - For high-frequency counters, the native IPFIX timestamp unit of seconds is insufficient.
 Therefore, we introduce an additional element, `observationTimeNanoseconds`, for each record to meet our requirements.
-- The enterprise bit is always set to 1 for stats records.
 - The element ID of IPFIX is derived from the object index.
-For example, for `Ethernet5`, the element ID will be `0x5 | 0x8000 = 0x8005`.
+For example, for `Ethernet5`, the element ID will be `0x5 | 0x8000 = 0x8005`, where `0x8000` indicates that the enterprise bit is set to 1.
 - The enterprise number is derived from the combination of the [SAI_OBJECT_TYPE](https://github.com/opencomputeproject/SAI/blob/master/inc/saitypes.h) and its corresponding stats ID.
 The high bits are used to indicate the SAI extension flag.
 For example, for `SAI_QUEUE_STAT_WRED_ECN_MARKED_PACKETS=0x00000022` of `SAI_OBJECT_TYPE_QUEUE=0x00000015`, the enterprise number will be `0x00000022 << 16 | 0x00000015 = 0x00220015`.

 ``` mermaid